 The following are summarizations of findings from the data collection process.
 More detailed site specific findings are located within Section 6, Site Reports.
 ELC data cards can be found in Appendix C.

 Diversity of Species

 Determining diversity of species is important for woodlands.
-Diversity of species is an indicator of woodland health and quality.
-In general a higher the species diversity indicates a healthier woodland.
+Diversity of species is indicator of woodland health and quality.
+In general the of higher amount species diversity the better the woodland.

 Diversity of Species on All Layers